Mr-Ben-dev/blink-markets/README.md

 ---

-**⚠️ TESTNET DISCLAIMER**: Blink Markets is currently running on Conway Testnet.
-All tokens and markets are for testing purposes only and have no monetary value.
-Use at your own risk.
+**⚠️ WAVE 1 DISCLAIMER**: Blink Markets Wave 1 is running on local devnet with sample data.
+All markets are for demonstration purposes only.
+Wave 2 will introduce live trading functionality.

 Made with ⚡ by the Blink Markets team